pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ####Importing and Cleaning the Transcripts

-For the following analyses, we will use an R package called "[qdap](http://cran.r-project.org/web/packages/qdap/vignettes/qdap_vignette.html)." "qdap" developer Tyler Rinker, describes the package:
+For the following analyses, we will use an R package called "[qdap](http://cran.r-project.org/web/packages/qdap/vignettes/qdap_vignette.html)." qdap developer [Tyler Rinker](https://trinkerrstuff.wordpress.com/tag/tyler-rinker/), describes the package:

 > The package stands as a bridge between qualitative transcripts of dialogue and statistical analysis and visualization. qdap was born out of a frustration with current discourse analysis programs.
 Packaged programs are a closed system, meaning the researcher using the method has little, if any, influence on the program applied to her data.